 The short answer to this question is that a spammy link profile doesn’t necessarily mean a website shouldn’t rank well.
 You see, Google’s (and other search engines) main purpose is to return the best search results for the users, not the search results with the best link profile.
 There are hundreds of other factors that are taken into consideration by Google when it ranks a website, and although links are still one of the top 3 most important ones, they aren’t everything.

 Google has shown signs of steering away from links.
 Although links can’t completely be removed from the equation (at least not very soon), other factors, like user interaction, for example, have shown a lot of prominence recently.

 If the top competitors have spammy backlinks but are still ranking good, well, my friend, then the truth is you’ve gotten yourself into a very competitive niche.

 However, there’s still hope.
-But it’s not going to be easy, nor is it going to be cheap.
+But it’s not going to be easy, nor is it going to be cheap (is anything easy and cheap in digital marketing?).
 Before we dig into the tips and tricks, let’s better understand what Google has done against link spam over the years, and why.